rockettheme/docs/Docs/wordpress/themes/epsilon/demo.md

 ---
 title: Epsilon: Recreating the Demo
-description: Your Guide to Recreating Elements of the Epsilon Theme for WordPress
+description: Your Guide to Recreating Elements of the Epsilon Demo for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/epsilon:Epsilon

 ---